qing10101/WilliamsBattery/README.md

 1.  **Activate your virtual environment:** `source .venv/bin/activate`
 2.  **Run the main script:** `sudo python3 main.py`

-The script will automatically detect your network interface and then guide you through selecting a target, enabling Tor, and choosing an attack profile.
+The script will guide you through selecting a target and an action, such as launching an attack profile or running reconnaissance.

 ## 🛡️ Attack Profiles Explained